googleapis/repo-automation-bots/packages/monitoring-system/data-processor/README.md

 Extends the abstract data processor and implements functionality to poll the task queue status of the bots.

+// TODO: implementation link

 #### Cloud Functions Data Processor

 Extends the abstract data processor and implements functionality to check the currently deployed bots.

+// TODO: implementation link

 #### GitHub Data Processor

-Extends the abstract data processor and implements functionality to ingest GitHub Events data to be matched with WebHook requests received by the bots
+Extends the abstract data processor and implements functionality to ingest GitHub Events data to be matched with WebHook requests received by the bots.

+// TODO: implementation link

 ### Firestore Schema